 We acquired LightLogic, Inc. in May 2001.
 Frank Shum subsequently sued us, LightLogic, and LightLogic's founder, Jean-Marc Verdiell, claiming that much of LightLogic's intellectual property is based on alleged inventions that Shum conceived while he and Verdiell were partners at Radiance Design, Inc. Shum has alleged claims for fraud, breach of fiduciary duty, fraudulent concealment, and breach of contract.
 Shum also seeks alleged correction of inventorship of seven patents acquired by us as part of the LightLogic acquisition.
 In January 2005, the U.S. District Court for the Northern District of California denied Shum's inventorship claim, and thereafter granted our motion for summary judgment on Shum's remaining claims.
 In August 2007, the U.S. Court of Appeals for the Federal Circuit vacated the District Court's rulings and remanded the case for further proceedings.
 In October 2008, the District Court granted our motion for summary judgment on Shum's claims for breach of fiduciary duty and fraudulent concealment, but denied our motion on Shum's remaining claims.
 A jury trial on Shum's remaining claims took place in November and December 2008.
-In pre-trial proceedings and at trial, Shum requested monetary damages against the defendants in amounts ranging from \$31 million to \$931 million, and his final request to the jury was for as much as \$175 million.
-Following deliberations, the jury agreed with Shum on some of those claims and was unable to reach a verdict regarding the remaining claims.
+In pretrial proceedings and at trial, Shum requested monetary damages against the defendants in amounts ranging from \$31 million to \$931 million, and his final request to the jury was for as much as \$175 million.
+Following deliberations, the jury was unable to reach a verdict on most of the claims.
+With respect to Shum's claim that he is the proper inventor on certain LightLogic patents now assigned to us, the jury agreed with Shum on some of those claims and was unable to reach a verdict regarding the remaining claims.
 In April 2009, the court granted defendants' motions for judgment as a matter of law.
-Shum appealed that ruling to the U.S. Court of Appeals for the Federal Circuit of Appeals for the Federal Circuit, which heard oral arguments in August 2010 and affirmed the trial court's orders in favor of Intel in December 2010.
-In January 2011, Shum petitioned the Federal Circuit for a re-hearing and/or re-hearing en banc.
-In February 2011, the Federal Circuit denied Shum's request.
-The deadline for Shum to petition the U.S. Supreme Co
+Shum appealed that ruling to the U.S. Court of Appeals for the Federal Circuit, which heard oral arguments in August 2010 and affirmed the trial court's orders in favor of Intel in December 2010.
+In January 2011, Shum petitioned the Federal Circuit for a re-hearing and r

-Note 25: Operating Segment Information
+Note 27: Operating Segment Information

-Our operating segments in effect as of April 2, 2011 include:
+Our operating segments in effect as of October 1, 2011 include:

-- PC Client Group
+- · PC Client Group

-- Data Center Group
+- · Data Center Group

 - Intel Mobile Communications

-- Embedded and Communications Group
+- · Intelligent Systems Group

-- Netbook and Tablet Group
+- · Netbook and Tablet Group

 - Digital Home Group

-- Ultra-Mobility Group
+- · Ultra-Mobility Group

 - McAfee

 - Wind River Software Group

-- Software and Services Group
+- · Software and Services Group

-- Non-Volatile Memory Solutions Group
+- · Non-Volatile Memory Solutions Group

-In the first quarter of 2011, we formed the Netbook and Tablet Group, which includes microprocessors and related chipsets designed for the netbook and tablet market segments, and we divested the Digital Health Group (for further information see "Note 15: Divestitures").
+In the first quarter of 2011, we formed the Netbook and Tablet Group, which includes microprocessors and related chipsets designed for the netbook and tablet market segments, and we divested the Digital Health Group (for further information see "Note 16: Divestitures").
 Prior-period amounts have been adjusted retrospectively to reflect these operating segment changes as well as other minor reorganizations.
-Additionally, in the first quarter of 2011, we formed the Intel Mobile Communications and McAfee operating segments as a result of acquisitions (for further information see "Note 14: Acquisitions").
+Additionally, in the first quarter of 2011, we formed the Intel Mobile Communications and McAfee operating segments as a result of acquisitions (for further information see "Note 15: Acquisitions").